Overcoming barriers to going to uni

 - University is a great opportunity to see the world, meet new people, visit other countries or get work experience on a placement

-- Your career and salary prospects are higher as a uni graduate – and 94% of our students are in work or further study after finishing their course (HESA Graduate Outcomes Survey conducted in 2019)
+- Your career and salary prospects are higher as a uni graduate – and 9 out of 10 of our students are in work and/or further study (HESA Graduate Outcomes Survey 2018/19)

 - It's not about the hand you're dealt in life, it's about how you play it – if going to uni helps you live the life you want, then it's the right choice for you

 - Choose a university that will give you lots of guidance and support

 We're a very supportive university.
 Our Welcome Ambassadors will help you get settled when you arrive.
 The Residence Life team is there for you if you stay in halls.
 Your personal tutor offers guidance throughout your degree.
 And you can drop into our Student Wellbeing Service or multi-faith chaplaincy for a chat any time.

 If you've spent time in care, we can offer you bursaries, housing support and an advisor.
 And if you're estranged from your parents, we can offer you year-round accommodation, bursaries and financial and wellbeing advisors.